gcxchange-gcechange/appsvc_fnc_sitepermissions/README.md

 ##  Site Permissions App Function
 This app function checks subsite configurations to make sure certain permissions are set.
 If it detects any misconfigurations it will reconfigure them + inform site owners.
 The function app is triggered on a timer set for every Saturday at 12 AM.
 ## How To Setup
-You will need to add a file named **local.settings.json** in the **FunctionApp1** folder.
+You will need to add a file named **local.settings.json** in the **Permissions** folder.
 The function app expects the following values:
 - **tenantId** - Your azure subscription
 - **clientId** - The app registration client ID
 - **clientSecret** - The app registration client secret value